cristianrengifop44/cristianrengifop44/README.md

-## Hi guys! 👋
+## Hey there! 👋

-#### My name is Cristian, someone apassionate about the continuous learning about technology, sharing and acquired knowledge with mates.
+#### I'm someone apassionate about the continuous learning about technology, sharing and acquired knowledge with mates.

 - 🔭 I’m currently working on Software development for the logistics area
 - 🌱 I’m currently learning Software architecture and IoT